Winter Storms on the East Coast Trail: Return to St. John's Newfoundland

 I think this unexpectedly good and creative meal was the perfect thing to lift our spirits.
 If anyone is ever in the region of St. John's looking for a quiet, quaint restaurant with good beer and great food I would highly recommend stopping in at Ft.
 Amherst pub!

 Tired, but still uncertain of what to do tomorrow we returned to our rooms.
 By 8 we had decided to keep hiking along the ECT, but to head south out of St. John's, beginning from Fort Amherst along the Deadmans Bay Path.
-Hopefully our second attempt proves more successful!
+Hopefully, our second attempt will prove more successful!

 See you on the trail!